 Detox specialists help clients through the detoxification process, which is typically the first step of treatment.
 Throughout the uncomfortable detox period, these specialists create and follow plans that allow clients to manage withdrawal symptoms safely.

 Nurses specialize in monitoring and treating patients for substance use disorders within the facility.
-They are also able to give support for mental health conditions.
+They can also give support for mental health conditions.
 Nurses help provide pain management throughout a client’s stay and important information about substance abuse and its dangers.
 The role requires a nursing degree.
+Learn More About Nurses.

 The Recovery Village has several facilities throughout the United States, and we are always looking to add new professionals to our team of industry-leading experts.
 In addition to positions at one of our facilities, jobs are also available nationally through our telehealth platform.
 Our evidence-based approach to addiction treatment has made us one of the first organizations to be designated as a Blue Distinction Center for Substance Use Treatment.
 We are accredited by The Joint Commission, and our staff collectively holds over 3,000 professional credentials.